quantumjim/Fasnacht2021/README.md

 ![](images/nyanterns.png)

 The world was created in Minetest 5.3.0 and can be found in `fasnacht.zip`.
 Just unzip and put it in your worlds folder.
-Note that the nyancat mod is required.
+Note that the nyancat mod is required, and you'll need to use the chat command `/set time_speed 0` to disable the day/night cycle.

 Also note that music is not included, but it is a very important part of the experience.
 So you'll need some on in the background.
 There is a bunch [here on YouTube](https://www.youtube.com/results?search_query=basler+fasnacht) for example.